 (j) any past breach of the Regulations or these Market Rules by, the Market Participant or a related entity of the Market Participant.

 3.11.7A.
-The Electricity Generation Corporation must make its capacity to provide Ancillary Services from its facilities in the available to System Management to a standard sufficient to enable System Management to meet its obligations in accordance with these Market Rules.
+Verve Energy must make its capacity to provide Ancillary Services from its Facilities in the Verve Energy Balancing Portfolio available to System Management to a standard sufficient to enable System Management to meet its obligations in accordance with these Market Rules.
+Nothing in this clause prevents System Management and Verve Energy entering into an Ancillary Service Contract in respect of a Stand Alone Facility.

 3.21A.13.
 [Blank]If a Market Participant conducting a Commissioning Test cannot conform to the test plan approved by System Management then it must inform System Management as soon as practicable.